 The Legislative Ethics Commission is responsible for administering the financial disclosure requirements of Public Officers Law (POL) §73 and §73-a.
-Legislative members, legislative employees who earn more than the filing rate set forth in §130(1)(a) of the Civil Service Law (\$101,379 annually during 2021), employees who are designated by their appointing authorities as policy makers for disclosure purposes, and candidates for the state legislature must file the disclosure statement set forth in POL §73-a.
+Legislative members, legislative employees who earn more than the filing rate set forth in §130(1)(a) of the Civil Service Law (\$101,379 annually during 2022), employees who are designated by their appointing authorities as policy makers for disclosure purposes, and candidates for the state legislature must file the disclosure statement set forth in POL §73-a.
 All other legislative employees are required to file the financial disclosure statement described in POL §73(6).

-Pursuant to §73-a, completed Annual Statements of Financial Disclosure for legislative members and employees must be filed on or before May 15 of the filing year (May 17th in 2021) or thirty days after commencing employment.
+Pursuant to §73-a, completed Annual Statements of Financial Disclosure for legislative members and employees must be filed on or before May 15 of the filing year (May 16th in 2022) or thirty days after commencing employment.
 Generally, candidates for legislative office are required to file within ten days after the last day allowed by law for the filing of designating petitions.
 The Commission publishes a guidebook, also available online, to assist those individuals required to file the Annual Statement of Financial Disclosure.
 Commission staff also answers numerous inquiries regarding the completion of the statement and welcomes such inquiries by phone, e-mail, or in person at the Commission offices.

 The statements are reviewed to assure that the responses to questions are complete, internally consistent, and consistent with filings for prior years.
 The Commission may also seek to confirm information reported on disclosure forms with publicly available sources of information such as attorney registrations, professional licensing and corporate information.
 The Commission asks for additional information or clarification where it appears the filing may be deficient.
 Legislative members and staff may file amendments to their Annual Statements of Financial Disclosure to add or clarify information.
-Within forty-five days of receipt, the LEC forwards Annual Statements of Financial Disclosure to JCOPE for filing.
+Within forty-five days of receipt, the LEC forwards Annual Statements of Financial Disclosure to the NYS Commission on Ethics and Lobbying in Government (COELIG)for filing.

-2019 2020 2021
+2019 2020 2021 2022

-Legislative Members 212 209 213
+Legislative Members 212 209 213 213

-Employees-File Rate 195 242 178
+Employees-File Rate 195 242 178 188

-Employees-Designated Policy Makers 305 238 358
+Employees-Designated Policy Makers 305 238 358 315

-Candidates for Legislative Office 3 325 4
+Candidates for Legislative Office 3 325 4 303

-Short Forms Filed 3,282 2,872 2,741
+Short Forms Filed 3,282 2,872 2,741 2,825

-Total 3,997 3,886 3494
+Total 3,997 3,886 3,494 3,844